Sheshadrimeghana/CODTECH-Task1/README.md

 Addition: Adds the two numbers.
 Subtraction: Subtracts the second number from the first.
 Multiplication: Multiplies the two numbers.
-Division: Divides the first number by the second (handles division by zero gracefully).
+Division: Divides the first number by the second.
   OUTPUT:
 ![Screenshot 2024-12-29 172819](https://github.com/user-attachments/assets/b79a3107-71f3-4902-964b-cddfbf02a060)